President of Indonesia: Election, term of office, constitutional requirements

-Oath/affirmation of office
+Oath or affirmation of office

-Before entering his/her office, the President or Vice President must take an oath or affirmation in the session of the People's Consultative Assembly (MPR).
-If the MPR is unable to hold a session, the oath or promise is made in a session of the People's Representative Council (DPR).
-If the DPR is unable to hold a session, the oath or affirmation is made before the leadership of the MPR in the presence of the leadership of the Supreme Court.
+Before entering their office, the president or vice-president must take an oath or affirmation in the session of the People's Consultative Assembly (MPR).
+If the MPR cannot hold a session, the oath or promise is made in a session of the House of Representatives (DPR).
+If the DPR cannot hold a session, the oath or affirmation is made before the leadership of the MPR in the presence of the leadership of the Supreme Court.